Frequently Asked Questions

 + I don't think I fit the main criteria.
 Can I still apply?

 Absolutely!
 We recognize that not all students fit the same mold.
 If you are located in a different part of the country from where the cohort is taking place, please reach out to us.
-Perhaps you would benefit from participating sooner than when the cohort will be taking place in your region of the country.
 Maybe you’re a nontraditional student, part-time student or second-career seminarian.
 Perhaps you’re already working in a faith-based nonprofit that you think could benefit from this program.
 Please know there is a flexibility.
-Contact Sacred Sector Program Coordinator Virginia Creasy here.
+Contact Sacred Sector Program Manager Virginia Creasy here.